 The default networking connection for a wired connection is 1 Gigabit Ethernet, which should suffice for most networking needs.

-However, ITS is committed that our network should never be the bottleneck to your research needs.
+However, U-M Net is committed that our network should never be the bottleneck to your research needs.
 Contact your ITS Project Manager to discuss options.

 Research Circuit Diagram